 Russian translators across the world face the same problems while making their best translation stand out.
 It is not enough to merely "know" Russian grammar or Russian slang.
-Even being a native Russian speaker doesn't always make for the best-possible translations between Russian and another language.
+Even being a native Russian speaker doesn't always guarantee the best-possible translations between Russian and another language.

-The goal for any Russian translator or Russian interpreter is to identify the right cultural feeling so that the intent, not just the word-for-word translation, can be correct.
-Russian translators should understand the terms and phrases which are appropriate based on the context of the translation - the people and culture(s) involved.
+The goal for any Russian translator or interpreter is to identify the appropriate cultural feelings so that the intended meaning, not just the word-for-word translation, can be conveyed accurately.
+Russian translators should understand the terms and phrases that are contextually appropriate, given the people and culture(s) involved.

-It's also important that an experienced English-Russian interpreter or translator understands the mindset of the people involved in the translation - the words and phrases they will expect and understand.
+It's equally important that an experienced English-Russian interpreter or translator understands the mindset of the people involved in the translation - the words and phrases they will expect and understand.

-Russian, as well as every other language, reflects the world view of the people, their behavior, stereotypes.
-Professional translators and interpreters understand this and apply it to their work accordingly.
+Russian, like every other language, reflects the world view of the people, their behavior, and stereotypes.
+Professional translators and interpreters comprehend these subtleties and apply them to their work accordingly.

-Therefore, you can't just learn the Russian language and expect to understand the culture.
-You need to live in Russia in order to "feel" the Russian language.
-Every nation has a lot of concepts and unique words and phrases to express them.
+Therefore, you cannot simply learn the Russian language and expect to fully understand its culture.
+To truly "feel" the Russian language, one must live in Russia.
+Like every nation, the Russian language has many concepts and unique words and phrases to express them.

-Very often, so-called Russian-English translators are unable to use these key words and phrases because they belong to a different culture.
-And, surprisingly, not every native Russian speaker can feel their own language.
-Only a highly-skilled Russian linguists can make an adequate Russian translation.
+Unfortunately, many so-called Russian-English translators are not skilled enough to use these key words and phrases because they do not have the cultural background.
+Additionally, not every native Russian speaker can fully feel or understand the nuances of their own language.
+It takes a highly-skilled Russian linguist to produce an adequate Russian translation.